genboy/Festival/README.md

 **Specific**

-  - World: Default & world specific flags in config.yml
+  - World flags: Default & level(world) specific flags in config.yml are used for level default flag settings and new area flags settings
   - Flight: if server allows flight, and level flight-flag is true, an area in that level has still flight enabled untill flight flag is set true
   - Perms: Area event commands are executed by default with op-permissions by players or, if perms flag true: area uses the player permissions
+  - Area Titles: Set area titles to display, for ops or any player (in config.yml), ops can select display ingame with /fe titles
+  - CMDmode: The cmdmode flag disables event commands for (whitelisted)players, allows ops to test area event commands.

 !Please first check festival and other plugins configs (ie. worldguard) and the used player permissions incl.
 Festival whitelistings.